GSA/digitalgov.gov/content/events/2024/02/2024-02-07-uswds-monthly-call-february-2024.md

 **Slide 39:** But first, I'll pass it over to Anne to talk about what's next with the component lifecycle.

-**Slide 40:** AP: Thanks Amy: this is Anne.
+**Slide 40:** AP: Thanks Amy, this is Anne.
 That’s a great question.
 How will this component lifecycle evolve?
 What’s next for it, and next after that?
 The exciting part is that we don’t know.
 Iteration!
 In action!
 We’ll find out, basically, as we go.

 **Slide 41:** But we do have some assumptions.
 We think that it's going to be important to get more and more clear and provide more and more detail about how a component moves from one step or phase to another, to develop specific requirements and criteria, and continue to remove ambiguity.